CandidateNumber1075248/C5.4-Networks-MATLAB-Code/README.md

 `Figure7.m`	Generates Figure 7 from the mini-project report

+The non-MATLAB files of each is simply the exact code copy-pasted.

 All scripts must be in the same working directory for the figure scripts to locate `aon_network.m`.

 Each figure script is self-contained and will produce the corresponding figure as it appears in the mini-project report, correct up to random variation inherent to the all-or-none network.